As Long As You've Made It This Far,

 1996

 Hooks up with LA supergroup Bryndle, playing bass and accordion.
-Playing at a Colorado festival, is asked by Asleep At the Wheel’s Ray Benson, “How do you audition for a gig on those axes, man?”
+Playing at a Colorado festival, is asked by Asleep At the Wheel’s Ray Benson, “Hey, man, how do you audition for a gig on those axes?”
+There's no good answer to that one.

 1997

-Brought out to Nashville as a country music authority (a clear case of bringing coals to Newcastle), works on “Roots Of Country: Nashville Celebrates the Ryman Auditoriom”, researching in the Country Music Hall of Fame and conducting interviews with icons of Country music, including Earl Scruggs, Porter Wagoner, Grandpa Jones, Bill Monroe, Delbert McClinton, Loretta Lynn, and scads of others.
+Brought out to Nashville as a country music authority (ever heard of bringing a sandwich to a banquet?), works on “Roots Of Country: Nashville Celebrates the Ryman Auditoriom”, researching in the Country Music Hall of Fame and conducting interviews with icons of Country music, including Earl Scruggs, Porter Wagoner, Grandpa Jones, Bill Monroe, Delbert McClinton, Loretta Lynn, and scads of others.
 Has great fun cavorting musically with relocated pals from Arizona and consumes massive quantities of “Meat and Three”.

 1998